javalent/dice-roller/README.md

 ## Display Formulas with Results

 Instead of displaying a tooltip, dice rollers will display the formula and result inline.

+## Display Lookup Table Roll

+Turn this off to only display the result of the lookup table, and not the value rolled.

+## Show Dice Button

+Turn this off to globally turn off the dice button in rendered results.

+## Open Dice View on Startup

+Dice view will automatically open on startup.

 ## Globally Save Results